Vegan Dips, Salad Dressings, and Sauces

 5. Serve hot with the chips.
 To make tortilla chips, simply place tortillas in a 400 degree oven directly on the rack until crispy (watch carefully) - about 5 minutes.
 Remove, cool slightly, and break into bite-sized chips.

-* These directions are for Follow Your Heart vegan cheese which usually melts best at 450 degrees and takes about 15 minutes or so.
+Note: These directions are for Follow Your Heart vegan cheese which usually melts best at 450 degrees and takes about 15 minutes or so.
 Daiya vegan cheese melts more like non-vegan cheese and will likely not take as long and can cook at a lower temperature, such as 350 degrees.
+(Check out this comparison of cooking with Follow Your Heart vs. Daiya.)
 Some vegan cheeses may take more time to melt, some less, and some do not melt at all!
 Please keep an eye on things and adjust your recipe and oven temperature accordingly.

 Yield 6 cups